 Ben lead with Marowak and Hariyama, which meant I either got a Dragon Dance or Leaf Blade damage on his Hariyama.
 He chose to Fake Out Kartana and switch in Ninetales, which meant I got a free DD.
 I protected Gyarados here in fear of Freeze-Dry and switched Kartana to Gigalith to break Ninetales’ Focus Sash, as Ben switched Hariyama into his own Kartana.
 I could have attacked with Gyarados here since he went for Blizzard instead, but I didn’t consider it worth the risk since Ninetales would lose the sash.
 I took the opportunity here to heavily damage his Kartana with +1 Hydro Vortex since it was such a big problem for my team.
 I also switched Raichu in for Gigalith, since I predicted he would switch out Ninetales and I wanted to have the weather advantage later on.
 I made a critical mistake on the next turn, when I didn’t think for long enough and went for Waterfall on Ben’s Kartana instead of Ice Fang.
 I should’ve known from the Hydro Vortex damage that Waterfall would probably fail to KO, and Ice Fang has 5 more base power.
 Sure enough, his Kartana survived on 2 HP and I lost too much momentum after this to come back.

 I saw no reason to switch up my lead, but Ben went with Hariyama and Ninetales this time.
 I protected Kartana and switched in Gigalith to preserve my Focus Sash on Kartana again and break his.
-I figured there was a slight chance he would hard-read me with a fighting-type move into the Gyarados slot, but even if my Gigalith went down I could bring Gyarados back in and then I would still be in a great position if I won the Kartana vs Ninetales speed tie the next turn.
+I figured there was a slight chance he would hard-read me with a fighting-type move into the Gyarados slot, but even if my Gigalith went down to a double target I could bring Gyarados back in.
 He went for Knock Off into my Protect and Freeze-Dry which froze my Gigalith on the switch.
-I felt annoyed about that, but it didn't matter much since I only needed the sand.
+I felt annoyed about that, but it didn’t matter much since I only needed the sand.
 I brought Gyara back into the Gigalith slot, since the Ninetales was probably switching out.
 It worked out perfectly as he wasted his Z move into my Gyarados and I got off another Intimidate.
 A couple of turns later I was able to close out the game with Kartana.

 I kept the same lead and this time he switched to Milotic and Hariyama.
 I was curious about this decision, because if he was built to survive Leaf Blade I wondered why he didn’t lead Milotic in game 2.
 I didn’t want to give the Hariyama a free switch on my probable double Protect, so I went for the Dragon Dance and Leaf Blade play.
 His Milotic survived on 8 HP and brought my Kartana down to its Focus Sash.
 In hindsight, double Protect followed by a double attack into the Milotic slot would have been safer, but that would have also risked doubling into a Protect from Milotic.
 Unfortunately, I was already in a horrible position.
 I needed to preserve Kartana, but it was also my only way of removing his +2 Milotic on that turn.
 I probably should have sacrificed Raichu instead.
 I think the only way to come back would be forming a situation where my Kartana was on the field with Ben’s Ninetales in sand, even then I’d have to win speed ties to win the game.
 Instead, my Kartana went down and there was no way left for me to beat his Kartana.